Stable v3.13.0

 • Test fails if the forbidden operation is detected

-RESPOND Statement
+4. RESPOND

 Defines the final response of the System Under Test.

-RESPOND HTTP:
+RESPOND HTTP:<numeric_status_code>

-[WITH {{}}]
+[WITH {{<response_body>}}]

 [NOISE